 Nearly half of Americans don’t realize their eyesight is changing due to how the brain adapts.
 Luckily, new science-backed tips can keep your eyes sharp and help save your vision as you age.

 Do this before you bathe.

-One simple trick to protect vision: Take out contact lenses before you wash your face or shower.
+One simple trick to save your vision as you age: Take out contact lenses before you wash your face or shower.
 Why?
-Microscopic amoeba called acanthamoeba can live in tap water and can become trapped and breed beneath contacts, damaging corneas in the process, explains James Stringham, Ph.D., a research scientist at Duke Eye Center’s Visual Performance Lab.
+Microscopic amoeba called acanthamoeba can live in tap water and can become trapped and breed beneath contacts, damaging corneas in the process, explains James Stringham, PhD, a research scientist at Duke Eye Center’s Visual Performance Lab.

 Indeed, a recent study found cases of inflamed cornea (or acanthamoeba keratitis) have increased by 300 percent, yet almost all can be prevented by keeping water away from contacts.